December 13, 2018

 The Commission is finalizing a study in which it found that violent federal offenders recidivate much more often, more quickly, and commit more serious offenses than non-violent federal offenders.
 The Commission expects to publish its full findings and other reports on revocations and mandatory minimum penalties in early 2019 (view related studies).

-Acting Chair Pryor also provided an update at the meeting on the Commission’s top priority this amendment cycle—examining the current federal sentencing system and operation of The United States Sentencing Commission, an independent agency in the judicial branch of the federal government, was organized in 1985 to develop a national sentencing policy for the federal courts.
-The resulting sentencing guidelines provide structure for the courts’ sentencing discretion to help ensure that similar offenders who commit similar offenses receive similar sentences. the guidelines.
+Acting Chair Pryor also provided an update at the meeting on the Commission’s top priority this amendment cycle—examining the current federal sentencing system and operation of the guidelines.
 In the coming weeks, the Commission will release a report comparing federal judges’ sentencing practices within 30 major metropolitan U.S. cities.

 “These findings raise important questions about the advisory guidelines system.
 We need to study and consider new approaches that more adequately achieve the goals of the Sentencing Reform Act—including the goal of avoiding unwarranted sentencing disparity— within the constitutional parameters set forth by the Supreme Court in Booker,” stated Acting Chair Pryor.